resbaz/spartan-hpc-docs/docs/index.md

 3 nodes, each with 12 cores, 251 GB of RAM, and four NVidia K80 GPUs.
 This partition also makes use of high-speed networking.
 This is the partition to use if your software takes advantage of GPU acceleration (e.g. using CUDA).

+There are also special partitions which are outside normal walltime constraints.
+In particular, `shortcloud` and `shortgpgpu` should be used for quick test cases; the partitions have a maximum time constraint of one hour.

 ## Citing Spartan